Go to the docs for the latest release.

 Discovering ONTAP clusters

-The cluster management IP address and the password for the admin user account to add the cluster to Cloud Manager.
+You must have the cluster management IP address and the password for the admin user account to add the cluster to Cloud Manager.

 Cloud Manager discovers ONTAP clusters using HTTPS.
 If you use custom firewall policies, they must meet the following requirements: